sergueik/powershell_samples/external/wix/basic-eventlog-source-installer/README.md

 ### TestLog

-in another project the custom log named `TestLog` was successfully cresaed and messages with Event ID  1,2,3   have been logged
+in another project the custom log named `TestLog` was successfully created and messages with Event ID  1,2,3 have been logged

 ```powershell